them-es/Billy/readme.txt

 * A PDF-Exporter is included.
 * If you need an exact copy of the screen version you can try the [Print to PDF feature](https://www.google.com/search?q=print+to+pdf "Print to PDF") built into your operating system.

+= How do I create an UBL e-invoice? =
+* This is only possible in the [PRO add-on](https://them.es/plugins/billy "them.es Billy") and considered "beta" support.
+* You can generate a XML that can be sent to third-parties for further processing.

 = Why do I see a 404 error page when trying to open an invoice/quote? =
 * __Billing information is sensitive data!__ Due to privacy reasons these posts cannot be made public which means that only authorized users have access.
 You need to be logged in to see private posts.
 * If you would like to share a post with others you need to use the __Share Link option__ in the [PRO add-on](https://them.es/plugins/billy "them.es Billy").